 So, we have the Galaxy S8 as the best among the lot in the mid-range phones.
 It offers a great camera and decent hardware as well as a bezel-less display that you find in all of today’s flagship phones.

-Other than the Galaxy S8 and S8+ for that matter, you have a choice between two iterations of Moto Z2 Play and Moto Z3 Play (coming soon), both of which feature decent hardware, decent camera and stuff, but what we like the most about Motorola phones is the stock UI they employ, the same you see on Google’s Nexus and Pixel phones.
+Other than the Galaxy S8 and S8+ for that matter, you have a choice between the new boys from Motorola – Moto Z3 and Moto Z3 Play, although the latter can be bought through Amazon as an unlocked model.
+The pair features decent hardware, camera and stuff, but what we like the most about Motorola phones is the stock UI they employ, the same you see on Google’s Nexus and Pixel phones.
 You don’t have to rue about the custom skins that the likes of Samsung and LG load on you — although with time those skins have gotten easy on eyes — as stock UI remains the most pleasant one to date.
+Even better is that the Moto Z3 has flagship specs and features, albeit from 2017 and can be had at a cheaper price tag of $480 compared to the Play variant.

 Budget Android phones